Fairfield Arts & Convention Center, photo by Werner Elmker. Learn more here.

 Located in Southeast Iowa, Fairfield is the county seat in the geographical center of Jefferson County.

-With 10,000 residents, Fairfield has a unique blend of manufacturing and service business diversity that spans over a century of solid growth, and is a major entrepreneurial base for many small businesses and manufacturers.
+With almost 10,000 residents, Fairfield has a unique blend of manufacturing and service business diversity that spans over a century of solid growth, and is a major entrepreneurial base for many small businesses and manufacturers.
 The new Convention Center opened in December 2007.

 It is also the home of Maharishi University of Management.